jhucompilers/fall2023/assign/assign03.md

 In the code above, `left`'s base type is `const char` and `right`'s base type is `char`.
 The unqualified base types are both `char`, an exact match.
-`right`'s base type does not have any qualifiers that `left`'s base type has.
+`right`'s base type does not have any qualifiers that `left`'s base type lacks.

 The following code is *not* legal: